Von Thünen Model of Agricultural Land Use

-Agricultural is an economic activity that can be found practiced all around the world.
-German geographer Johann Heinrich von Thünen created one of the first geographical models related to agricultural land use.
+Agriculture is an economic activity practiced globally.
+German geographer Johann Heinrich von Thünen developed one of the first geographical models related to the spatial analysis of agricultural land use.

-The von Thünen model of agricultural land use was created in 1826, which was initially developed prior to major industrialization found in Europe and elsewhere.
+The von Thünen model of agricultural land use, created in 1826, was developed before the major industrialization in Europe and other regions.

 Johann Heinrich Von Thünen (24 June 1783 – 22 September 1850) was a farmer, landowner, and economic who created perhaps the first known spatial economic model on land rent using observations he had experienced.
 It was in the first book of his treatise The Isolated State (1826), that Von Thünen established the first major discussion of spatial economics and economic geography, linking it to the rent theory.